21 Sep 2011

 2. The rules of the game shall be those of the International Football Association Board, except as otherwise stated.

-3. All teams must be under the ultimate control of either
+3. All Local and County representative teams must be under the ultimate control of either:-

-1. a practising teacher, recognised as such by the Department for Children, Schools and Families, or
+1. A practicing teacher, recognised as such by the Department for Education, current employee of education service OR

-2. a retired teacher, or present or past employee of the education service who has received direct approval in writing from the appropriate local or county Schools’ Football Association to undertake such responsibilities.
+2. A retired teacher, or past employee of the education service or an AOTT who has received direct approval in writing from the appropriate Local or County Schools Football Association to undertake such responsibilities.

-Any other person assisting with or coaching a team must operate in the presence of a person who is qualified under (i) or (ii) above.
+2. Any other person regularly assisting with or coaching a team must have an FA RC check and safeguarding training within the previous 3 years (either though an educational establishment or the F.A.) and operate in the presence of a person who is qualified under (i) or (ii) above.

 5. THE FIELD OF PLAY